Ideal classes of orders in quaternion algebras: Computing invertible ideals (by John Voight)

 Let $F$ be a number field of degree $n \colonequals [F:\Q]$ and let $R$ be its ring of integers.
 Let $B$ be a quaternion algebra over $F$ and let $O \subset B$ be an $R$-order.
 Let $\Cls O$ be the set of equivalence classes of invertible (equivalently, locally principal) right $O$-ideals \cite[Chapter 17]{JV} under the usual equivalence relation $I \sim J$ if there exists $\alpha \in B^\times$ such that $J=\alpha I$.

 First, suppose that $B$ is indefinite (i.e., either $F$ has a complex place or $B$ has a split real place).
-Then \cite[Theorem 28.5.5]{JV} there is a bijection from the class set of $\calO$ to a class group of $R$.
+Then \cite[Theorem 28.5.5]{JV} there is a bijection from the set of right ideal classes of $\calO$ to a class group of $R$.
 More precisely, let $\Omega$ be the set of real places of $F$ that ramify in $B$ and let $F_{>_\Omega 0}^\times \leq F^\times$ be the subgroup of elements that are positive at all places in $\Omega$.
 Then the reduced norm induces a bijection

 where